We Are All on the Same Team

 We are all playing the same team-less game.

-That’s a beautiful thing to realize because it means that we are all on the same team.
+That’s a beautiful thing to realize.
+Cultivating our individual sense of self-awareness helps us see that we are all on the same team.

 Want to learn more about healthy habits?
 Follow us on Instagram @healthy.